animesh-77/animesh-77.github.io/_pages/cv.md

 * Led weekly hands-on workshops on ARDUINO projects, successfully mentoring and onboarding over 20 new members
 * Led the design and development of an improved obstacle-avoiding robot and a home automation system using ESP32
 * Efficiently managed all logistical needs for the society of over 50 members, ensuring seamless operations throughout the academic year
-* Successfully organized annual society events, attracting over 200 participants from 20+ colleges, and increased event attendance by 25% year-over-year
+* Successfully organised annual society events, attracting over 200 participants from 20+ colleges, and increased event attendance by 25% year-over-year

 <table style="width: 100%; border-width: 0; font-size: 17px;">